thedarkprincedc/Shipping-Application/README.md

 - Technology
   Bootstrap, Angular.JS, PHP Excel, UPS API, FEDEX API, NPROGRESS, DATE.JS

-- What I learned
-  I have learned a lot about this project mostly in the area of REST/SOAP sevices.
+  I have learned a lot working on this project mostly in the area of REST/SOAP sevices.